mapilary/mapilary-web/README.md

 Then run `bower install` in the root directory of this project.

+### Mapilary Widget submodule

+Web is using [Mapilary Widget](https://github.com/mapilary/mapilary-widget), which has to be build first:

+    git submodule init

+    git submodule update

+Follow documentation on github, how to build widget project.

 ### Usage

 Auto-compile `.less` and `.coffee` files from the `src/less/` and `src/coffee` folders (and place the results in `src/css/` and `src/js/`).